CenkCamkiran/AWS-Serverless-StorageApplication/README.md

 ```

 > **Note** <br />
-> Object will be deleted even the provided object name does not exist in bucket.
-In this situation response will be 204 No Content. <br />
+> :exclamation: :exclamation: :exclamation:Object will be deleted even the provided object name does not exist in bucket.
+In this situation response will be 204 No Content. :exclamation: :exclamation: :exclamation: <br />

 # Business Logic